What is DnD: How It Can Benefit Kids

 If you’re like most people, Dungeons & Dragons probably conjures up images of warriors, wizards, and dwarves.
-But for millions of devoted players around the world, it’s actually an incredibly pro-social activity that inspires team building, creativity, and problem-solving.
+But what is DnD?
+A game?
+An activity?
+Both?
+For millions of devoted players around the world, it’s actually an incredibly pro-social activity that inspires team building, creativity, and problem-solving.

 Once all of the characters are developed, the adventure (or “campaign”) can begin.
 Another player, known as the Dungeon Master (DM), acts as a guide to the other players, describing the world they inhabit as well as the experiences, battles, and creatures the characters will meet.
 Dice come into play at key moments in the game, providing elements of surprise and randomness for determining the outcomes of encounters.